Jonathan Griffiths

 Sep 2015 – Sep 2019 University of Cambridge

-I led analysis on a landmark atlas of mouse embryonic development and subsequently generated gene-knockout chimaeric embryos.
-In addition, I developed several tools for analysis of single-cell RNA-sequencing data, including estimation of ploidy and removal of barcode-swapping sequencing artefacts.
+I led analysis on a landmark atlas of mouse embryonic development (which was among the first datasets generated on such a large scale) and subsequently generated gene-knockout chimaeric embryos.
+In addition, I developed several tools for technical analysis of single-cell RNA-sequencing data, including estimation of ploidy and removal of barcode-swapping sequencing artefacts.

 Training & consulting